Timbuctoo, New Jersey

 Timbuctoo is an unincorporated community in Westampton Township, Burlington County, New Jersey.
 Located along the Rancocas Creek, Timbuctoo was settled by formerly enslaved and free Black people, beginning in 1826.
-It includes Church St., Blue Jay Hill Road, and adjacent areas.
+It includes present day Church Street, Blue Jay Hill Road, and adjacent areas.
 At its peak in the mid-nineteenth century, Timbuctoo had more than 125 residents, a school, an AME Zion Church, and a cemetery.
 The key remaining evidence of this community is the cemetery on Church Street, which was formerly the site of Zion Wesleyan Methodist Episcopal African Church.
 Some current residents are descendants of early settlers.

 History

 Timbuctoo was founded by free Blacks and former slaves in 1826, in a region of New Jersey where the influence of Quakers was strong.
 Timbuctoo appeared on Burlington County maps as early 1849, and continues to appear on maps today.

-At that time the leader of the community, nicknamed "King of Timbuctoo", was David Parker.
-Parkers had helped found the community.
+A review of deeds in the Burlington County Clerk’s office found that the first sales of land to Black people in the community that would later be named Timbuctoo occurred in September 1826, when Wardell Parker, Ezekiel Parker, David Parker and Hezekiah Hall purchased parcels of land from a Quaker farmer named William Hilyard.
+The parcels ranged from one-half acre to one-and-a-half acres in area, costing between $8.33 to $24.05.
+In 1829, another Quaker farmer named Samuel Atkinson sold land to Black people, beginning with one acre to John Bruer in 1829 for $30, one-half acre to Major Mitchell in 1830 for $15, and one-and-one-fifth acre to Peter Quire in 1831 for $36.
+The deed to Major Mitchell was the first to use the name Timbuctoo.
+By 1845, Timbuctoo consisted of twenty-four lots covering approximately fifteen acres.

-In 1860, the Battle of Pine Swamp took place in Timbuctoo.
-It involved armed residents preventing the capture of Perry Simmons, an escaped slave living in Timbuctoo, by an infamous slave catcher named George Alberti.
+In 1834, Peter Quire and his wife Maria subdivided their lot to provide a location for the African Union School.
+Astle and Weston point out the school’s deed makes a strong statement about the early settlers’ autonomy and intent on self-determination.
+After describing the buyers and sellers and a legal description of the property, it says: